Whether you're a flatland skim rider or a wave skimboarder, you need to learn to throw the board before jumping on it.

-One of the most common mistakes people do is running with the skimboard pointing up to the sky, or down at the sand.
+One of the most common mistakes people make is running with the skimboard pointing up to the sky or down at the sand.
 Avoid it - hold it firmly and parallel to the ground.

 The goal is to throw the board down so that it hits the water relatively flat and starts planing fast.

 The best way to get on your board is by performing the one-step drop technique.
 Drop the board underneath you or slightly out front of you, taking one step, and then getting on it quickly.

 So, basically, instead of throwing the board far in front of you and then chasing it down, you need to interiorize a run-drop-slide method.

 Throwing a skimboard and stepping onto it requires technique and timing.
 You want it to glide straight and fast across the water.

 If you ride at breaks with bigger slopes, you won't need to run as fast as you can because the inclination will help pull you down into the water.